-Members of the PRC include the Deputy Chancellor (who currently chairs the Committee), the Vice-Chancellor and President, the Executive Dean of the Faculty of Arts, Business and Law, four members with specific expertise in strategic financial management and planning and up to two members co-opted by the Chancellor.
+Members of the PRC include the Deputy Chancellor (who currently chairs the Committee), the Vice-Chancellor and President, the Director of the Centre for Support and Advancement of Learning and Teaching, four members with specific expertise in strategic financial management and planning and up to two members co-opted by the Chancellor.

-The Chancellor, Senior Deputy Vice-Chancellor, Chief Operating Officer and the Chief Financial Officer attend meetings.
+The Chancellor, Deputy Vice-Chancellor (Academic), Chief Operating Officer and the Chief Financial Officer attend meetings.
 In addition the Directors of Asset Management Services, Capital and Commercial, and Human Resources attend meetings where appropriate.